‘Bachelor’ Week 7 Spoilers: Nick Viall Gets A Racy Visit, His Final 4 Are Picked

 Nick and his final six ladies will jet off to Bimini, Bahamas and Reality Steve’s Bachelor spoilers detail that Vanessa Grimaldi will get her second one-on-one date.
 Nick and Vanessa will spend some time together on a boat and snorkeling and it sounds as if the sparks will fly.
 There are no roses on the individual dates at this point, but it sounds as if Grimaldi will not need to worry about getting a hometown after this outing.

-The group date in this episode features Raven Gates, Kristina Schulman, and Corinne Olympios and the Week 7 Bachelor spoilers share that they will go swimming with sharks with Viall.
+The group date in this episode features Raven Gates, Kristina Schulman, and Corinne Olympios, and the Week 7 Bachelor spoilers share that they will go swimming with sharks with Viall.
 Reality Steve’s teasers detail that Raven scores another group date rose, ensuring that she’ll be introducing Nick to her family, and she gets to join Viall for a concert with Adam Friedman and his band.

-Danielle Maltby will get a one-on-one during this episode and she will have the opportunity to ride bides around Bimini with Nick.
+Danielle Maltby will get a one-on-one during this episode and she will have the opportunity to ride bikes around Bimini with Nick.
 Unfortunately, things do not go as she would have hoped on this outing, because the Bachelor spoilers for Week 7 from Reality Steve note that she will be eliminated at this point, and she seemingly takes it pretty hard.

 The third one-on-one for Episode 7 goes to Rachel Lindsay and she’ll hit up a dive bar of some sort with Viall.
 The two toss back some drinks and while not much else is known about this date of Rachel’s at this point, it sounds as if it goes well.